Pljevlja I power plant, Montenegro

 However, EPCG has never publicly proven that such an investment would be economically justified, nor that the planned investments would be technically capable of bringing the plant into compliance.
 At the time of signing, it was also claimed that this investment would extend the lifetime of the plant by 30 years, which seems highly unlikely.
 The plant is too old to operate for so long in its current state, but the planned works do not include reconstruction of the main parts of the plant, such as the boiler.

 In the meantime, instead of spreading the available 20,000 hours evenly over the whole period from 2018 to 2023, the operator used them up as quickly as possible.
 By the end of 2020, the plant had already operated for 21,003 hours since 1 January 2018, but it did not stop there.
-In 2021, the plant operated for a further 6,450 hours and as of January 2023 is still operating.
+As of January 2024 it is still operating.

 In March 2021, when Montenegro had to report its operating data to the European Environment Agency under the Energy Community Treaty, the breach was confirmed, yet the plant has continued to operate.
 In April 2021, the Energy Community Secretariat opened an infringement procedure against Montenegro.